stagerightlabs/dovetail-server/docs/to-do.md

 ### Completed

++ :heavy_check_mark: Auth gate to check that a models belong to a user's organization
++ :heavy_check_mark: Allow Notebook comments to be disabled.
 + :heavy_check_mark: Write Domain Model Outline
 + :heavy_check_mark: Set up gate that checks for model ownership
 + :heavy_check_mark: Only commentors can edit their comments